saurabhroys/movie-app-nextjs/README.md

 ## Acknowledgements

 - The Movie Database (TMDb) for providing the movie data through their API.
-- [Vidsrc.cc](https://vidsrc.cc) for providing the movie streaming links.
+- [Vidsrc.cc](https://vidsrc.cc) - for providing the movie streaming links.
+- [Vidsrc.pk](https://vidsrc.pk) - for providing the movie streaming links.
+- [Vidsrc.to](https://vidsrc.to) - for providing the movie streaming links.
+- [Autoembed.cc](https://autoembed.cc) - for providing the movie streaming links.
+- [Vidfast.pro](https://vidfast.pro) - for providing the movie streaming links.
+- [Videasy.net/](https://www.videasy.net) - for providing the movie streaming links.

 ---